Choosing a care home

 Tasks such as cooking and cleaning can become too strenuous and, as a result, nutrition can slip and the condition can worsen.
 Remembering to take medicine and keeping doctors appointments can also become a challenge.
 But for those who prefer to remain living independently, in their own homes, home care can be the ideal solution.

 A live-in carer from Elder has the knowledge, experience and training to support someone living with diabetes at home.
-From nutrition to medicine, as well as encouraging activities such as walking, live-in care can be the best option in the beneficial management of diabetes.
+From nutrition to medicine, as well as encouraging activities such as walking, live-in care in the UK can be the best option in the beneficial management of diabetes.